Ordisoftware/Hebrew-Calendar/README.md

 - Improve month view drawing speed by a half.
 - Improve data generation speed by a half.
 - Improve keyboard shortcuts.
-- Remove the generate years selection box at startup if database is empty.
+- Remove the generate years selection box at startup if database is empty or new.
-- Remove the need to generate data after the application has been upgraded.
 - Some UI/UX improvements.
 - Some code refactorings.